 You may have heard people profess that a certain diet or swearing off a certain type of food is enough to rid yourself of your PCOS symptoms.

-There’s no research to suggest that PCOS has a connection with any single food and you should not delete any food group from your diet unless you have a specific food intolerance.
+There’s no research to suggest that PCOS has a connection with any single food.
+Therefore, you should not delete any food group from your diet unless you have a specific food intolerance.

 However, it is important to strive to maintain a healthy body weight which will improve your quality of life.
 With that in mind, there are certain foods you should be aware of that can help improve the long-term risks and short term symptoms of your PCOS, such as: